JDBC in Java | Java Database Connectivity

 - To protect data from multiple users.

 Note: In earlier days to communicate with databases different database vendors provides their own dependent libraries.

-The following problems are encountered whenever if we import database libraries in our application:
+The following problems are encountered whenever we import database libraries into our application:

 - In future enhancements migrating from one database to another database is a difficult task.